KaiChen1008/crypto_final_2021/README.md

 Note: Only funders can launch a transfer event.

-Note: transfer will start when the number of confirmations is enough.
+Note: Transfer will start when the number of confirmations is enough.

 ![截圖 2022-01-17 下午10.36.47](https://s2.loli.net/2022/01/17/juAoO4UCmn5Z1gM.png)

 ### Confirm an Action

-After an action is launched, funders can confirm the action by "confirmAction".
+After an action launched, funders can confirm the action by "confirmAction".

-The informations needed are:
+There are two arguments should be checked out:

 ```
 1. Company name (string)